 During the second part of the season, the resident musicians of the Gulbenkian Foundation will present a repertoire with a wide diversity of languages, highlighting their different instrumental sections.
 The concerts will have an approximate duration of 1 hour, without an intermission.

 The Gulbenkian Choir will keep performing in small formations to present a cappella repertoire, in a cycle of free admission concerts on Sundays at 12:00.
 As always, Easter will bring the much celebrated Bach’s Passion concert with our dear Principal Conductor, Michel Corboz.

 The young Principal Conductor will conduct the Gulbenkian Orchestra in three exciting performances during the second part of the season: a gala night with a selection of the most famous opera arias and scenes, the timeless Tchaikovsky’s 6th Symphony and a programme dedicated to songs by Mahler and R. Strauss.

 In association with Santa Casa da Misericórdia de Lisboa and at a reduced price, Sunday Concerts aim to provide a wider audience with an access and closer approach to music, in a relaxed and familiar environment.
-In the second part of the season, the two concerts will take place during the month of March.
+In the second part of the season, the two concerts will take place in February and March.